Golden Isles (Bahamas Parliament constituency)

 Golden Isles is a parliamentary constituency represented in the House of Assembly of the Bahamas.
 It elects one member of parliament (MP) using the first past the post electoral system.
-It has been represented by Vaughn Miller from the Progressive Liberal Party since 2017.
-He was originally elected for the Free National Movement.
+It has been represented by Darron Pickstock from the Progressive Liberal Party since the 2025 by-election.
+It was previously held by Vaughn Miller He was originally elected for the Free National Movement.

 Geography

 The constituency comprises the Elizabeth Estates area of Nassau, the capital and largest city of the Bahamas.